rendenyoder/EvolutionaryAlgorithm/README.md

 + space: starts the game

-+*this was written in a few hours so it's a bit sketchy lol only tested in IntelliJ with rsc dir marked as resource dir +*an actual finished jar coming soon maybe?
++ *this was written in a few hours so it's a bit sketchy lol only tested in IntelliJ with rsc dir marked as resource dir
++ *an actual finished jar coming soon maybe?